zimfw/zimfw/README.md

 What does Zim offer?
 -----------------
 If you're here, it means you want to see the cool shit Zim can do.
+Check out the [available modules](https://github.com/Eriner/zim/wiki/Modules)!

+Below is a brief showcase of Zim's features.

 #### Themes
 ![Eriner Theme][theme_eriner]